jhu04/csci-4061/project-4/README.md

 Opening a listening socket
 bind port # to it
-loop (listen --> accept connection and invoke client handling thread)
+loop (listen --> accept connection and invoke client handling thread) In the loop after spawning client thread, detach it

 __Client Handling Thread__:
 Create Connection Socket